Absence Due to Illness

 (b) in the case of the Principal, notify Vice-Principal or designated person as per 7.2 (i)(a) above, who in turn should inform the Chairperson of the Board of Governors.

-(ii) at the time of the initial notification give an explanation of the absence and if possible an estimate of its likely duration
+(ii) at the time of the initial notification give a brief explanation of the absence and if possible an estimate of its likely duration

 (iii) provide the following documentary evidence of incapacity to the Principal or designated person (or the Chairperson of the Board of Governors in the case of a Principal's absence) as follows: -

-(a) if the absence extends beyond 7 consecutive days, the teacher on that day, should obtain, complete and provide to the Principal or to the designated person, a National Insurance Medical Certificate.
-The Principal or designated person should, on receipt, keep and copy and forward the original to DENI.
+(a) if the absence extends beyond 7 consecutive days, the teacher on that day, should obtain, complete and provide to the Principal or to the designated person, a Medical Certificate from a GP.
+The Principal or designated person should, on receipt, keep and copy and forward the original to DE.

-(b) In the event of an absence of over 3 and up to 7 consecutive days complete the Department's Evidence of Incapacity Form CCU67 and submit this to the Principal.
+(b) In the event of an absence of over 3 and up to 7 consecutive calendar days complete the Department's Evidence of Incapacity Form CCU67 and submit this to the Principal.
+(Calendar days include Saturday and Sunday).

 (c) In the event of any other absence, on the day of return complete the school's Self Certification Form SA3.